Project Background

 Challenges faced in this project:

 • Deep domain expertise – managing this project proved to be very challenging as it required me to learn financial market and industry regulation quickly.
-I have to learn their whole ecosystem (each team's workflow, tools and coordination with other departments) in order to produce a comprehensive system design that answers every possible scenario while also improving it in order to meets industry best practice and regulation.
+I have to learn their whole ecosystem in order to produce a comprehensive system design that answers every scenario while also improving it in order to meets industry best practice and regulation.

 • Complexity in designing a robust, scalable system – as I was also the designer of this project, I had to create a mini design system that allows me to make multiple flows and iteration quickly.
 This means creating a list of components for each modules and versioning to document their individual states.